BOOK FOOD EXPERIENCES

 A store inside Shinjuku station

-Almost every department store in Japan has a depachika (underground food hall) on the basement floor, and Shinjuku’s Isetan depachika is considered one of the best.
+Almost every department store in Japan has a depachika (underground food hall) on the basement floor, and Shinjuku's Isetan depachika is considered one of the best.
 They have shops selling fresh produce, fish and meat, dessert and snacks, tea and sake, and ready-to-eat foods like sushi.
-In this paradise of food, marvel at the expensive gift melons and huge array of pastries, gleaming from inside their display cases.
+In this paradise of food, marvel at the expensive gift melons and a huge array of pastries gleaming from inside their display cases.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan’s food and travel industries.
 If you spot any inaccuracies, please send a report.